alopatindev/colorcargo/README.md

 colorcargo
 ====

-A wrapper for `cargo` that colorizes stack traces
+A wrapper for `cargo` that makes stack traces readable

 ```
 pip install -r requirements.txt